lsm/micromono/README.md

 ## How It Works

-Micromono involves 3 parts of application development at this time:
+MicroMono involves 3 parts of application development at this time:

 - **Web framework** (http routing, middleware, page rendering etc.)
 - **Remote procedure calls** (RPC)
 - **Front-end code management** (static asset files of javacript/css).

 Sounds familiar, right?
-Micromono is built with proven, open source frameworks and libraries.
+MicroMono is built with proven, open source frameworks and libraries (e.g. [express](http://expressjs.org) and [JSPM](http://jspm.io/)).
 You will find yourself right at home when working with MicroMono if you have ever used any of these tools before.

 ## Two Components

 In MicroMono, you will generally have 2 different types of components:
-- **Server** serves requests directly from clients and proxies to the services behind it.
+- **[Server](README.md#server)** serves requests directly from clients and proxies to the services behind it.
-- **Service** runs the code which provide the actual feature.
+- **[Service](README.md#service)** runs the code which provide the actual feature.

 ![](doc/images/1-components.png)